-In the fall, the teams meet three times per week in practices that focus on assigning the team members’ specific roles, researching the case, and learning the rules of evidence.
-Team members also discuss general courtroom and trial procedure.
+In the fall, class begins by meeting three times per week in practices that focus on understanding the case and learning the rules of evidence.
+Team members also learn general courtroom and trial procedure.
 After several preliminary meetings, members begin constructing a case theory from the materials provided in the AMTA packet.
 Members acting as witnesses begin learning their affidavits and crafting their characters.
 Attorneys begin drafting examinations and opening and closing statements.
 Some members alternate between playing witnesses and attorneys.
 The teams participate in invitationals during the fall to test their theories.

 In the spring, the teams again practice three or four nights per week for approximately 2 to 3 hours per session.
 Individual competition teams scrimmage each other in practice rounds judged by local attorneys, as well as local, state, and federal judges.
 The teams occasionally schedule scrimmages with teams from other universities.
-Team practices are scheduled by the respective team captains, and the practices may range from working on a member’s own preparation, to organizing and performing group dress rehearsals.
+Practices are organized by the respective team captains, and the practices may range from working on a member’s own preparation, to organizing and performing group dress rehearsals.
 Members are required to attend every class meeting, so that each member can provide his or her unique perspective on the important facts and legal issues to be presented at trial.

 The Mock Trial Competition Team has won at least one award every year they have participated in the regional AMTA competition.
 These awards include Best Attorney, Best Witness, and Spirit of AMTA.
 Selected by other competing teams, the Spirit of AMTA award is given to the team that best demonstrates civility, justice and fair play.

-In 2021, Auburn's team was invited to the Opening Rounds of the National Championship for the second time in the team’s history.
+In 2021, Auburn's team was invited to the Opening Rounds of the National Championship for the third time in the team’s history.
 In 2019, our team traveled to Delaware and competed against some of the top teams in the country.
 In 2019, both Nova and Spirit were invited to the Opening Rounds of the National Championship, marking the first time in the team's history that both teams received invitations to the Opening Rounds of the National Championship.